devioarts/capacitor-electron/README.md

 Place `assets/icon.png` (**1024×1024** recommended) in `electron/assets/`.
 electron-builder auto-converts it to `.icns` (macOS) and `.ico` (Windows).
 For pre-built overrides add `assets/icon.icns` or `assets/icon.ico` — they take priority.

+Use `plugins.Electron.builder` when you need to override electron-builder settings such as targets, signing, publish providers, artifact names, or platform metadata.

 See [docs/icons.md](docs/icons.md) for details on window icon vs. bundle icon, platform behavior, and the Windows icon cache.